-Versatile defender and midfielder Clark was considered the pick of the youth team crop for his age, having joined the Tigers production line as a ten year old.
+Versatile defender and midfielder Max Oliver Clark was considered the pick of the youth team crop for his age, having joined the Tigers production line as a ten year old.
 His coming of age coincided with City’s elevation to the Premier League and first team chances were zero.
-By 2016 Clark was still highly rated, captaining the reserve team, but needed first team experience and was twice loaned to Cambridge United.
-After City’s relegation in 2017 Clark was back with first team experience under his belt.
+By 2016 Clark was still highly rated, captaining the reserve team, but he needed first team experience and was twice loaned to Cambridge United, making a total of 44 senior appearances and scoring once.
+After City’s relegation from the Premier League in 2017 Clark was back at the KC Stadium with first team experience under his belt.
 He made his City debut at left back in the first game of 2017-18 season, proving himself to be a well rounded defender with an attacking threat in his breakthrough season.

 Clark won several England caps at under-16 and under-17 representative levels but did not maintain his place in the older youth brackets.